Trump's Fox News Meltdown Over 'People In Dark Shadows' Lights Up Twitter

 experienced silent

-3 Groucho one month ago
+3 Groucho 7 months ago

 Another comment to flag.